 Through innovative programming and collaborative initiatives, Career Services at Carleton University empowers students and alumni for career success.
 Our professional staff support career learning and skill development through education, network building and hands-on experience.
 We bridge and connect industry professionals with the Carleton University community to meet current and future societal needs.

-- Career Consultants are available on a drop-in basis, or in certain cases, by appointment.
-They can assist you with interview preparation including a mock interview.
+- Career Consultants can assist you with interview preparation including a mock interview.
 They can also help you further explore job search strategies, particularly if you are having difficulty in your job search.
-They are a great follow-up after having a meeting with a Career Coach.
+They are a great follow-up after having a meeting with a Career Coach and can discuss career exploration, major exploration, or further education exploration.
+Additionally, they can help with reviewing CVs and going over our personal statement checklist.

 If you have further questions, or are unable to find what you are looking for, please contact us (613-520-6611) for further assistance or to book an appointment.